judemille/xplane-sys/README.md

 Linux.
 This is desirable, so that plugins can be built without having to leave undefined symbols, a point at which other dependencies may be left dangling.

+The feature can be enabled with the feature flag `stub-linux`.

 This should work seamlessly on the upcoming X-Plane 12.1.0, however on previous versions, some changes will be necessary to make this work: